 - Ensuring optimal inventory levels at specific warehouses or distribution centers

-- Identifying the most efficient delivery routes and carriers
+- Identifying the most efficient delivery routes and shipping carrier or carriers.

 Negotiate carrier rates

-Prioritizing better partner relationships also opens up opportunities for more flexibility.
+Prioritizing better partner relationships also opens up opportunities for more flexibility and lower transportation costs.

-Reviewing your business’s shipping data helps you to understand the cost breakdowns for deliveries.
+Reviewing your business’ shipping data helps you to understand the cost breakdowns for deliveries.
 That way, you can consider where there may be room for cost negotiation.
-For example, if your business has grown since you’ve last reviewed your carrier contract, you may be able to negotiate volume rates.
+For example, if your business has grown since you last reviewed your carrier contract, you may be able to negotiate volume rates.

 Lower inventory costs

 Inventory management systems help to overcome these obstacles.
-It works to streamline your warehouse organization and storage for the most optimal, cost-effective capacity.
+They work to streamline your warehouse organization and storage for the most optimal, cost-effective capacity.
 But it does so by taking into account goods across your business’s entire supply chain, mapping the entire journey of a product whether it’s coming from your supplier, on its way to a customer, or returning to a warehouse.

 Build strong customer relationships through last mile delivery

 Technological solutions help bridge this gap, however.
 Businesses can now connect with their customers across multiple touchpoints after they’ve placed an order.
-Features like automated notifications, real-time alerts, ratings and feedback systems and order tracking boost a business’s accountability in the eyes of its customers.
+Features like automated notifications, real-time alerts, ratings and feedback systems, and order tracking boost a business’ accountability in the eyes of its customers.
 This connection drives longer-term relationships that strengthen a brand’s reputation — and ultimately, customer loyalty rates.